 As a result, flight attendants, pilots and other employees throughout the industry — including a client of Alexandria, Virginia-based RIA firm Campbell Wealth Management who works as a flight attendant — were urged by the airlines to take voluntary buyouts or extended time-off or early retirement packages.

 Although U.S. airlines that accepted federal aid under the Coronavirus Aid, Relief and Economic Security (CARES) Act agreed to not cut jobs or salaries of employees until Oct.
 1, it is widely expected they will slash jobs and pay after that date.

-The situation has directly affected Campbell Wealth Management’s client, a single woman in her early 60s who has “worked for the airline industry for decades as a flight attendant” and wasn’t planning to retire for about another four years, according to Kelly Campbell, CEO of the firm, whose clients have an average of $1.5 million to $2 million in wealth being managed, he said.
+The situation has directly affected Campbell Wealth Management’s client, a single woman who has “worked for the airline industry for decades as a flight attendant” and wasn’t planning to retire for a few years, according to Kelly Campbell, CEO of the firm, whose clients have an average of $1.5 million to $2 million in wealth being managed, he said.

 The flight attended contacted a Campbell Wealth advisor in early April and said the airline she works for offered her the choice of a voluntary early retirement package or to continue working for lower pay, at least for the time being, and that created a dilemma for her, he told ThinkAdvisor, noting that, for one thing, “she’s not quite ready to retire.”